-The Streams pool is a portion of memory in the System Global Area (SGA) that is used by both Oracle Replication and XStream components.
+The Streams pool is a portion of memory in the System Global Area (SGA) that is used by bothOracle Streams and XStream components.

 The Streams pool stores buffered queue LCRs in memory, and it provides memory for capture processes and outbound servers.